Bombings of Paddington and Victoria stations: The bombings

 That night the IRA claimed responsibility for the bombings but blamed the British police for the casualties.
 A statement from the IRA GHQ said: "The cynical decision of senior security personnel not to evacuate railway stations named in secondary warnings, even three hours after the warning device had exploded at Paddington in the early hours of this morning was directly responsible for the casualties at Victoria."
 The statement went on, "All future warnings should be acted upon."

 Police defended the decision not to close all stations after receiving warning that bombs had been planted.
 Commander George Churchill-Coleman, head of Scotland Yard's anti-terrorist squad, said that dozens of hoax calls were received every day.
 "It is very easy with hindsight to be critical."
 Churchill-Coleman also said that the bomb was "quite deliberately intended to maim and kill."

 Aftermath

 The Home Secretary, Kenneth Baker, visited Victoria station after the bomb and said "The concourse of Victoria is covered in blood.
 This is the act of murderous criminals."
 The Queen, and other officials, also sent their condolences to the victims.

-This bombing would mark the IRA's shift to targeting civilian areas following the July 1990 London Stock Exchange bombing - something they had not done since the 1983 Harrods bombing.
+This bombing would mark the IRA's shift to targeting civilian areas following the July 1990 London Stock Exchange bombing – something they had not done since the 1983 Harrods bombing.
 It was also the first IRA attack on the London transport system since 1976.
-The IRA kept bombing targets in England for the remainder of the year - dozens of bombs went off in the run up to Christmas 1991.
+The IRA kept bombing targets in England for the remainder of the year – dozens of bombs went off in the run up to Christmas 1991.

+Design of Public Transportation Infrastructure and Operations

+The attack emphasized the need for increased public transportation security.
+Security measures for surface transportation cannot replicate those in place for aviation security: In addition to cost, other considerations include the volume of passengers, configuration and access points and concerns that enhanced security could increase vulnerability to attack e.g. increased crowding or queuing, thus "net security benefit" is the focus.

+Following the attack, transportation designers and planners took pragmatic steps and adapted the way that stations and rolling stock were designed and managed in order to discourage attacks, mitigate the effects of an attack, and facilitate rapid recovery of service post-attack.